-Fish species identification involves the combination of methods to accurately identify

-Different species of fish in a river.
+Fish species identification involves the combination of methods to accurately identify different species of fish in a river.
 The methods include morphometric, meristic, anatomical and molecular identifications.
 Morphometric identification involves measuring the body of the fish to determine the type of fish species.
 This include measuring the distance from the tip of the snout to the base of the caudal fin, the maximum height of the fish’s body, the total length of the fish, etc. Meristic identification includes counting specific body parts of the fish such as the scales and fins.
 The number of scales along the lateral line from the head to the base of the caudal fin is counted and the number of fin rays in the dorsal, pectoral, pelvic, anal and caudal fins are also counted.
 Anatomical identification comprises the overall shape of the fish’s body including its length, height, and width.
 It also comprises the number, shape and position of the fins and shape, size and texture of the scales to identify the type of fish (R. Froese and D.Pauly,2019).
-There has been advancements in the methods of fish species identification which have

-Also significantly contributed to the accuracy and efficiency of ecological assessments (molecular identification).
+There has been advancements in the methods of fish species identification which have also significantly contributed to the accuracy and efficiency of ecological assessments (molecular identification).
 DNA based technique like environmental DNA (eDNA) metabarcoding is one of the modern techniques for identification of fish species. eDNA metabarcoding is a powerful tool that is used to identify various fish species through DNA sequencing.
 Water samples are used to identify fish species.
 Specific DNA regions are targeted for this analysis although it has advantages and disadvantages.
 One advantage is that, in a situation where the fish is not directly observed, e DNA, can be used to identify its presence in the river and it is due to the fact that even after the fish has vanished, e DNA can linger in the environment for a longer period.
 It can also be used to check fish abundance by calculating the amount of e DNA present in the river sample which is equal to the number of fish species.
 But the challenge in e DNA is that environmental factors like temperature and sunlight can break down e DNA and since it is mostly found in the river in small amounts, gathering enough e DNA for analysis might be challenging. ( Deiner, k et al. 2017).

 2.3 Fish conservation Management

-Fish conservation works to maintain the long term survival of fish species and the quality

-Of aquatic habitats by controlling variables such as pollution, habitat degradation, overfishing and climate change.
+Fish conservation works to maintain the long term survival of fish species and the quality of aquatic habitats by controlling variables such as pollution, habitat degradation, overfishing and climate change.
 Conservation management also entails researching fish behavior and ecosystems and also interacting with local communities.
 Different approaches have been taken to safeguard fish species, their habitats and biodiversity in general.
 Some of the approaches are enforcing laws to restrict fishing and safeguard fish population, establishing protected areas to offer fish safe havens and restoring damaged habitats to enhance water quality and supply fish with vital resources (FAO, 2018).

 2.4 Factors that influence fish distribution

 Fish distribution can be influenced by a variety of factors, which can be grouped into physical, biological, chemical, hydrological and anthropogenic factors.